 Advanced Placement & Credit

 With few exceptions, placement in the language sequence is determined by a combination of placement exam scores and semesters of high school language study.
 Therefore most students entering Southwestern take a placement examination in a foreign language.
-A high placement may exempt students from some or all of the language requirement, and may award them credit depending upon how high they place, and what grade they receive in the language course in which they enroll.
-Placement tests may be taken in more than one foreign language, but a maximum of 12 credits total can be awarded for language placement.
+A high placement may exempt students from some or all of the language requirement.
+Placement tests may be taken in more than one foreign language.

 International students whose native tongue is not English may satisfy the foreign language requirement by scoring at least 570 (paper) or 230 (computer) on the TOEFL exam.